Paul Shirley Assessment Center

 *Please bring your UNF ID with you on the day of your assessment.

-*Services provided FREE to students, faculty and staff.
+*Services provided free to UNF students, faculty/staff and Alumni with SWC membership.

 *If you are unable to make the appointment, kindly give us a 24hr notice.
 In addition, if you are 15 minutes late or more we will have to reschedule you.